zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

     we fixed
     this thing

 Awesome!
-Not only did we made all of the quotes work right, we also managed to clean up the existing tokens and action methods.
+Not only did we make all of the quotes work right, we also managed to clean up the existing tokens and action methods.
 All we need now is a test for our fix and we're ready to commit.